Introduction

 - Gray cast iron offers softness, easy machinability, and moderate brittleness.
 It provides several key advantages: low cost, low melting point, excellent fluidity, and good damping capacity.
 Its structure contains free graphite, which acts as a lubricant.
 This property allows large machine slides made from gray cast iron to operate with very smooth and free-moving action.

-- Product Applications:Industries prefer gray cast iron in applications where ductility and high strength are not essential, primarily because of its low cost.
-Common examples include weights, frames, motor housings, gear housings, pump housings, sanitary wares, pipe fittings, and gas and water pipes used for underground purposes.
+- Product Applications:Industries often choose gray cast iron where high strength and ductility are not critical, mainly due to its low cost.
+Typical uses include weights, frames, motor and gear housings, pump housings, sanitary ware, pipe fittings, and underground gas and water pipes.

 2.White Cast Iron